-“These myths propagate themselves because they sound good and virtually every diet/guru person latches onto them, but the science is scant at best,” asserts Pritikin educator Kimberly Gomer, MS, RD.
+“These myths propagate themselves because they sound good and virtually every diet/guru person latches onto them, but the science is scant at best,” asserts Pritikin Nutrition Director Kimberly Gomer, MS, RD.

 “And, certainly, the breakfast cereal industry wants to promote the belief that we must eat breakfast because it makes people think they have to eat a bowl of Cheerios every morning.”

 There are exceptions – people who do likely need to eat something first thing in the morning.
 They include individuals who have insulin-dependent diabetes as well as those taking medications in the morning that must be swallowed with food.